XLSForm/xlsform.github.io/_sections/home-english.md

 Note that the **${tip}** in the last line will be replaced with the actual tip amount when viewing and filling out the form.

-The calculate type uses the **text** type but calculations can also be added to any other question type.
-Non-text types can be useful for data analysis, e.g if a date or date-time is calculated.
-Note that using non-text question types has no effect on using the calculation result within the form itself.

-**If no label nor hint is included, the calculation will be hidden.** Therefore, the following 2 forms are exactly the same:
+The calculate type calculates **text** but calculations can also be added to any other question types.
+Non-text types can be useful for data analysis, e.g if a date or date-time is calculated. **If no label nor hint is included, the calculation will be hidden.** See example below:

  | type      | name     | label        | hint                   | calculation                  |
  | --------- | -------- | ------------------------------------- | ---------------------------- |